Ethnogenesis

-The term ethnogenesis was originally a mid-19th century neologism that was later introduced into 20th-century academic anthropology.
-In that context, it refers to the observable phenomenon of the emergence of new social groups that are identified as having a cohesive identity, i.e. an "ethnic group" in anthropological terms.
-Relevant social sciences not only observe this phenomenon but search for explanation of its causes.
+The term ethnogenesis was originally a mid-19th-century neologism that was later introduced into 20th-century academic anthropology.
+In that context, it refers to the observable phenomenon of the emergence of new social groups that are identified as having a cohesive identity, i.e., an "ethnic group" in anthropological terms.
+Relevant social sciences not only observe this phenomenon but also search for explanations for its causes.
 The term ethnogeny is also used as a variant of ethnogenesis.

 Passive or active ethnogenesis

 Ethnogenesis can occur passively or actively.

-A passive ethnogenesis is an unintended outcome, which involves the spontaneous emergence of various markers of group identity, through processes such as the group's interaction with unique elements of their physical environment, cultural divisions (such as dialect and religious denomination), migrations and other processes.
-A founding myth of some kind often emerges as part of this process.
+A passive ethnogenesis is an unintended outcome, which involves the spontaneous emergence of various markers of group identity through processes such as the group's interaction with unique elements of their physical environment, cultural divisions (such as dialect and religious denomination), migrations and other processes.
+A founding myth of some kind may emerge as part of this process.